T h e A w a r d

 Many young artists and graduates struggle with the transition between university and the professional art industry.
-The award, now in its seventh year, offers the opportunity to be involved in a group exhibition in an established gallery, as well as the chance to receive one of London’s most-generous award prizes for students and recent graduates.
+The award, now in its eigth year, offers the opportunity to be involved in a group exhibition in an established gallery, as well as the chance to receive one of London’s most-generous award prizes for students and recent graduates.

 Responsible for discovering some of the stars of tomorrow, the award attracts artists from across the country and a range of disciplines.
 Application is open to current students and graduates of the last two years, working in all art forms.
 This is also a chance to build a long-standing relationship with the gallery, as well as the opportunity to be part of a mentorship programme along with previous HIX Award winners.

 T h e E x h i b i t i o n